ChrstphrHll/npc_gen/students/Dree Nuala.md

 year: 6
 guild: Treskal
 partyID: 58
+tags:
+- Gnome
+- Rouge
+- Diplomacy
+- 6th
+- Treskal
 ---
 # Dree Nuala
 ---
 ### Description
 - 6th year Gnome Rouge in Treskal
-- curly lighter blonde hair that's braided with violet ribbon (long), Hazel eyes, and Brown skin
+- curly lighter blonde hair that's braided with violet ribbon (long), Amber eyes, and Brown skin
 - Is Unreligious and Big-thinking, and has Stoicism as their ideal

 ### Organizations